manfredsteyer/guest-writer/articles/2019-11-23-royderks-auth0-graphql-react.markdown

 touch src/Events.js
 ```

-The query for getting the events was described earlier in this post before; add it to this file together with the `useQuery` Hook:
+The query for getting the events was described earlier in this post; add it to this file together with the `useQuery` Hook:

 ```jsx harmony
 // src/Events.js